bdwain/SettlersOfCatan/README.md

 2. Clone the repo

 3. The next step allows bundler to install all of the necessary mysql gems.
-You can use another database, but using the gemfile requires this step.
+You can use another database, but using the gemfile requires this step (for now at least).

     sudo apt-get install libmysqld-dev libmysqlclient-dev mysql-client